-Proposed Work: The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals objectives, performance measures, and targets required by the FAST Act concerning freight movements and operations in the planning area.
-The MPO will choose a consultant to produce a freight plan to identify essential freight corridors, origin and destination trips, and other pertinent fright information within the Montgomery Study Area.
+Proposed Work: The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals objectives, performance measures, and targets required by the FAST Act and the IJAA or Bipartisan Infrastructure Law concerning freight movements and operations in the MPO planning area.
+Continue to implement recommendations from the Regional Freight Plan.
+Amend regional freight plan as needed.

-Products: An inventory of intermodal facilities in the area and strategies to develop and improve the facilities and access to them.
+Products: An updated Regional Freight Plan.
+An inventory of freight facilities in the area and strategies to develop and improve the facilities and access to them.
 An intermodal transportation system that connects all or some transportation modes efficiently.
-A updated Montgomery MPO Freight Plan consistent with current Fright conditions and practices as needed.